 Modafinil is now marketed as a separate drug and is available by prescription only in the US, Canada, and most other nations.
 Adrafinil remains unregulated and is sold without prescription as a nootropic or dietary supplement.

-If maximizing both your energy levels and your cognitive capabilities are important to you; adrafinil could be a nootropic worth investigating in 2017.
+If maximizing both your energy levels and your cognitive capabilities are important to you, adrafinil could be a nootropic worth considering

 Caffeine + L-Theanine